 Don Don Donki, or Don Quijote, is the biggest discount store in Japan, offering virtually everything anybody could ask for.

-From Japanese sweets and snacks to gadgets, cosmetics, household goods, and traditional souvenirs, one can find everything cheaper than other stores.
+From Japanese sweets and snacks to gadgets, cosmetics, household goods, and traditional souvenirs, one can find everything cheaper than in other stores.

 Don Quijote stores are available in Tokyo at many locations, including Ginza, Shinjuku, Akihabara, Roppongi, and Shibuya.